Services for Undergraduate Students

-To help you prepare to use the services and resources of the University Library, we recommend that you review our online research tutorial called Searchpath.
-This research tutorial will give you a good foundation for finding books and articles.
+To help you prepare to use the services and resources of the University Library, we recommend that you review our online research guide called "Essentials of Library Research."
 In addition, many libraries on campus have important FAQs and subject- or discipline-based guides which can help you navigate the library system and our rich resources.
-See the Shapiro Library's Assignment Assistant and Citation Style Guides for more helpful information.

 How to Connect to Library Resources from Off-campus

 Off campus access to library online resources is available to currently enrolled U-M undergraduate students with a valid U-M login.
 See the Access Outside the Library and On Mobile Devices for details.

 Library Computing Information